LEARN HOW TO PRONOUNCE THE WORDS WITH THE FRENCH PHONETIC ALPHABET

 In speaking standard French, however, you have to realize that French is characterized by greater muscular tension in comparison to English.
 For example, the lips in pronouncing English are relatively relaxed, but in French they are more tense.
 Overemphasize the movements of muscles around the mouth and lips can become some pretty spot on pronunciation.
 For example, the vowel /i/ (in words like dit, vite, and grise), forces the corners of your mouth to stretch apart much more vigorously than in the case of English vowels found in tea, meet, and please.
 In addition, the lips are increasingly more rounded in the French /u/ vowel… look at the words coup, toute, and rouge in comparison to English words like toot or spoon.

 These noticeable differences in spoken French and spoken English demonstrate the individual factors involved in pronouncing French vowels.
-My French teacher noted that French vowels are “pure”, they aren’t as long as they are in English and they do not change tonality midway during pronunciation (with the exception of semi-vowels).
+French vowels aren’t as long as they are in English and they do not change tonality midway during pronunciation (with the exception of semi-vowels).
 English vowels change how they sound depending on what other vowels are present within the sentence being stress.

 Word stress is not distinctive in French.
 This means that two words cannot be distinguished on the basis of stress placement alone.
 In fact, grammatical stress can only fall on the final full syllable of a French word (that is, the final syllable with a vowel other than schwa)…

 The difference between stressed and unstressed syllables in French is less marked than in English.
-Vowels in unstressed syllables keep their full quality, giving rise to a syllable-timed rhythm (see Isochrony).
+Vowels in unstressed syllables keep their full quality, giving rise to a syllable-timed rhythm.
 Moreover, words lose their stress to varying degrees when pronounced in phrases and sentences.
-In general, only the last word in a phonological phrase retains its full grammatical stress (on its last syllable, unless this is a schwa). – Wikipedia.